Get free weekly resources from us!

 Here are three shifts for building a shame-free family ministry.

 I recently asked a group of moms to list all the expectations attached to motherhood.
 They filled our easel paper with roles such as coach, nurse, doctor, mind reader, nutritionist, waste management engineer, disciplinarian, and about 40 other items.
 The exercise began with levity, but by the time we were finished, the mood had turned heavy.
 The moms were well aware they’re charged with an impossible task.
-I compounded their discomfort by offering to lead similar exercises with the roles of “wife” and “employee.”
+That awareness only grew as I suggested similar exercises with the roles of “wife” and “employee.”

 Brown’s research concluded motherhood is the single greatest source of shame in women, second only to body image.
 I suspect a similar exercise with dads would yield similar results.
 Our culture’s oversized expectations regarding parenthood buckle the best mom or dad and inject them with shame.

-When a shamed parent approaches your family ministry, it’s nearly inevitable he or she will interpret your family ministry strategy as another set of impossible expectations and a threat to a fragile sense of worthiness.
+When a shamed parent approaches your family ministry, it’s nearly inevitable they will interpret your family ministry strategy as another set of impossible expectations and a threat to a fragile sense of worthiness.

 Enter the amygdala, the part of the brain tasked with processing responses to threats, and its two-trick repertoire: fight or flight.
 A shame-filled dad with a bias toward “fight” will tackle your ministry’s expectations with a warrior’s zeal.
 However, the dad’s motivation is, in part, self-serving because he’s driven to make his feeling of inadequacy go away.
 This approach reduces the spiritual work of parenting to “a means to an end.”
 This dad’s enthusiasm will be short-lived.
 He’ll burn out trying to check off all the boxes and eventually, inevitably, he’ll drop out.
 But he’ll damage more than himself.
 He’ll drag his wife along for the ride.
 He’ll contribute to an impossible image of what a spiritually engaged parent looks like, an intimidating image that discourages others and serves as a petri-dish for multiplying more shame.